View information about the hydraulic fracturing (fracking) operations in Kirby Misperton.

 To speak to the police about any issues that concern you, call 101.
 In an emergency, dial 999.
 General enquiries can also be emailed to email@example.com.

 We gave planning consent subject to planning conditions to Third Energy to undertake hydraulic fracturing for shale gas on the Kirby Misperton site in May 2016.

 This was a single decision on a single site in North Yorkshire which already has existing conventional drilling for gas on it.
 The decision does not have a bearing on future applications.

 The local circumstances associated with each application remain the overriding factor in planning decision-making.

 However, local councils must work within the national policy that indigenous oil and gas are key to energy security, while facilitating the reduction of greenhouse gas emissions.
 They must also consider the need for economic growth to provide jobs and sustainable communities.

 We are aware this is a controversial project of major sensitivity and complexity and that there is widespread concern about the impact it may have upon North Yorkshire’s beautiful environment and upon climate change.

 The planning committee set out a series of planning conditions to be discharged to mitigate the effects of the development with regard to safeguarding the natural environment, protect species and habitats, the amenity of local residents, protect ground and surface water quality and an agreed traffic management plan.

-North Yorkshire County Council agreed planning conditions with Third Energy on 11 September 2017.
-As a result, on 12 September the company served seven days’ notice that it will begin phase one of the operations in the vicinity of Kirby Misperton after September 19th.
+We agreed planning conditions with Third Energy on 11 September 2017.
+As a result, on 12 September the company served seven days’ notice that it will begin phase one of the operations in the vicinity of Kirby Misperton after 19 September 2017.

 Operations can now go ahead subject also to the licencing and permitting regimes of other statutory agencies (Environment Agency, Health and Safety Executive, Oil and Gas Authority).
 The Secretary of State must also give final approval.